humank/genai-demo/docs/design/design-guidelines.md

 ## Tell, Don't Ask Principle

 ### Origin and History
-The "Tell, Don't Ask" principle was first proposed by Alec Sharp in 1997 and later widely disseminated in Andy Hunt and Dave Thomas's book "The Pragmatic Programmer".
-This principle emphasizes that you should tell objects what to do, rather than asking about their state and then deciding what to do.
+The "Tell, Don't Ask" principle was first proposed by Alec Sharp in 1997 and later popularized in Andy Hunt and Dave Thomas's book "The Pragmatic Programmer."
+This principle emphasizes that you should tell objects what to do rather than asking about their state and then deciding what to do.

 ### Core Concepts
 - Objects should be responsible for handling their internal state